 From pernambuco violin bows made from endangered Paubrasilia to recorded music’s distribution, culture relies on multitudinous ‘natural’ resources.
 Culture is also used to represent and understand the ‘natural’ world.
 Music, art, social discourse and documentaries must be investigated in order to identify and better communicate solutions to the consequences of unsustainable human activity.
 As Donald Worster explains:

-“science cannot by itself fathom the sources of the crisis it has identified, for the sources lie not in the nature that scientists study but in the human nature and, especially, in the human culture that historians and other humanists have made their study” (Worster, 1994).
+“science cannot by itself fathom the sources of the crisis it has identified, for the sources lie not in the nature that scientists study but in the human nature and, especially, in the human culture that historians and other humanists have made their study” (Worster, The Wealth of Nature, 1994).

 Two days before Blue Planet II was broadcast, BBC Earth released a five-minute trailer for the series.
 The music featured in the promotional preview, ‘(Ocean) bloom’, combines Hans Zimmer’s ‘cinematic’ orchestration with a solo performed by Radiohead’s lead singer Thom Yorke.
 The composition engages with the cultural/natural dichotomy in interesting ways, some of which I explore below.